3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## Chapter 3.
 Nodes

 A node has an unique identifier and an abritary displayname.
-A must not have the identifier "inputs" or "outputs".
+A node must not have the identifier "inputs" or "outputs".
+Identifiers are restricted to alpha-numerical characters.

 ## Chapter 4.
 Native Nodes